GBJim/mscnn/README.md

+#This is a fork from Zhaowei's MSCNN, it contains testing scripts for Caltech Pedestrian dataset writen in Python

 ## A Unified Multi-scale Deep Convolutional Neural Network for Fast Object Detection

 by Zhaowei Cai, Quanfu Fan, Rogerio Feris and Nuno Vasconcelos